MrPeltonen/SOLID-SRP/README.md

 - ✅ Logging functionality
 - ✅ Complete workflow integration

+### Understanding Test Failures

+When you first run the tests with the incomplete `refactored_partial.py`, you'll see failures like:
+- `TypeError: 'NoneType' object is not subscriptable` - Methods returning `None` instead of expected data
+- `Failed: DID NOT RAISE <class 'ValueError'>` - Validation logic not implemented
+- `assert 0 > 0` - Empty logs because logging isn't implemented

+This is expected!
+As you implement each TODO section, more tests will pass.

 ## 🎯 Exercise Instructions

 ### Phase 1: Analyze the Current Code (15 minutes)